yoavshah/ImportlessApi/README.md

 <img align="center" src="https://raw.githubusercontent.com/yoavshah/ImportlessApi/master/images/IDA_Example_2.png" />

+  ## Examples
+  * There probally should not be hash collisions, but in case 2 functions resolve into the same hash, try changing the hash function.

   ## Credits
-  Real thanks for JustasMasiulis for helping me understand and learn about advanced macro techniques with his [project](https://github.com/JustasMasiulis/lazy_importer/)
+  * Real thanks for JustasMasiulis for helping me understand and learn about advanced macro techniques with his [project](https://github.com/JustasMasiulis/lazy_importer/)